MHussein-S/GGdistns/README.md

 # GGdistns: Maximum Goodness-of-fit Estimates of Generalize G Distributions
 ## Getting Started
-These instructions will give you some basic instructions on installing the MAPfit package and where to look for additional information.
+These instructions will give you some basic instructions on installing the GGdistns package and where to look for additional information.

 ### Installing